pragmaticarun/dsWearableDataSet/README.md

 final <- dcast(a,Subjects + Activity ~ variable,mean)
 ```

-#Write the new dataset to the file
+#11.
+Write the new dataset to the file

 Last but not least.
 This was what we have been working for.
 Write the result to the file.